Is it an Aquarium? Is it a zoo? Is it a theme park? No, it’s Ocean Park Hong Kong!

 Jump Aboard the Ocean Express

-Ocean Park Hong Kong is divided into two levels – the Waterfront (where the Park Entrance and Grand Aquarium are) and the Summit (where all the rollercoasters are).
+The Ocean Park attractions are divided into two levels – the Waterfront (where the Park Entrance and Grand Aquarium are) and the Summit (where all the rollercoasters are).
 As most people come to Ocean Park to ride the rollercoasters, we try to get to the Summit early, before the masses descend.
 Everybody else will want to ride the cable car up here, so jump aboard the Ocean Express – a monorail pretending to be a submarine, complete with flashing lights, and underwater video.
 Don’t worry; you can ride the cable car later.

 Go on a Polar Adventure